Andrettin/Wyrmsun/readme.txt

 - Added South Italy map (Earth) by GM1530, licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.
 - Added Southern Central Europe map (Earth) by GM1530, licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.
 - Added Southern Great Britain map (Earth) by GM1530, licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.
+- Added Central Great Britain map (Earth) by GM1530, licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.

 * Miscellaneous
 - The option of choosing the tileset has been removed from the single player game setup, as the different tilesets are not exactly interchangeable.